UIM-Showdown/uim-showdown-discord-bot/README.md

 * **submissions.py:** Defines the Submission class, which contains information for a submission made via the bot.
 Also contains serializer/deserializer methods for the class so that a submission can be included within the text of a Discord message (this is used to store state between when a submission is made and when it is approved).
 * **googlesheetclient.py:** Defines the GoogleSheetClient class for interfacing with the signup sheet.
 * **backendclient.py:** Defines the BackendClient class for interfacingf with the backend.
-* **errors.py:** Defines the BingoUserError class, which inherits from Exception and represents an exception that is caused by user error (e.g. invalid input)
+* **errors.py:** Defines the UserError class, which inherits from Exception and represents an exception that is caused by user error (e.g. invalid input)

 ## The ShowdownBot Class